gatsbyjs/gatsby/starters/gatsby-starter-plugin/README.md

 The line `require.resolve('../my-plugin')` is what accesses the plugin based on its filepath on your computer, and adds it as a plugin when Gatsby runs.

 _You can use this method to test and develop your plugin before you publish it to a package registry like npm.
-Once it has been published you would instead install it and [add the plugin name to the array](https://www.gatsbyjs.org/docs/using-a-plugin-in-your-site/).
+Once published, you would instead install it and [add the plugin name to the array](https://www.gatsbyjs.org/docs/using-a-plugin-in-your-site/).
 You can read about other ways to connect your plugin to your site including using `npm link` or `yarn workspaces` in the [doc on creating local plugins](https://www.gatsbyjs.org/docs/creating-a-local-plugin/#developing-a-local-plugin-that-is-outside-your-project)._

 3. Verify the plugin was added correctly

-The plugin added by the starter has one API implemented in the `gatsby-node` file that will log a message to the console when you run `gatsby develop` or `gatsby build` in the site that implements your plugin.
+The plugin added by the starter implements a single API in the `gatsby-node` that logs a message to the console.
+When you run `gatsby develop` or `gatsby build` in the site that implements your plugin, you should see this message.

-You can verify your plugin was added to your site correctly by running `gatsby develop` in the site.
+You can verify your plugin was added to your site correctly by running `gatsby develop` for the site.

 You should now see a message logged to the console in the preinit phase of the Gatsby build process: